victorojeda99/P2/README.md

     state = vad(vad_data, buffer);
     if (verbose & DEBUG_VAD) vad_show_state(vad_data, stdout);

-    /* TODO: print only SILENCE and VOICE labels */
-    /* As it is, it prints UNDEF segments but is should be merge to the proper value */ if (state != last_state && state != ST_UNDEF) {
+    if (state != last_state && state != ST_UNDEF) {
       if (t != last_t)
         fprintf(vadfile, "%.5f\t%.5f\t%s\n", last_t * frame_duration, t * frame_duration, state2str(last_state));